Strawberry Shortcake Trifle Cups

 -

-Chill 30 to 60 minutes to let the flavors mingle and the cream set.
+Chill the cups for at least 30 minutes before serving so the flavors meld and the layers set.

 Substitutions